neelsmith/Kanones-guide/docs-src/src/index.md

 !!! note "Coverage"

-    This section of the documentation is ultimately intended to include an example for every inflectional class in the datasets included in the Kanones github repository.
+    This section of the documentation is ultimately intended to include an example for every inflectional class in the datasets included in the datasets of the Kanones github repository.